-partfn and partft is the file name and file type of the customizable file, in Figure 8, that you need to modify.
+partfn and partft is the file name and file type of the customizable file, in Figure 8, that you are modifying.

 - b Reply to any prompt messages. - C Make your changes to the displayed file.
 See the z/VM: Performance Toolkit Guide manual for details on configuring these files.